VasuTammisetti/Object-detection-using-YOLO_V3-Darknet/README.md

-•	source code - Pytorch (use to reproduce results): https://github.com/WongKinYiu/ScaledYOLOv4
+•	source code - opencv (use to reproduce results):